robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 ## Performance Considerations

 1. **Model Loading**:
-   - First request may take longer as Mistral model is loaded into memory
+   - First request may take longer as the model is loaded into memory
    - Subsequent requests will be faster

 2. **Resource Usage**:
-   - Mistral 7B requires ~16GB RAM for optimal performance
+   - Ensure sufficient RAM for optimal performance
    - Consider using a smaller model if memory is constrained

 3. **Response Times**: